kondrash2206/Data_Warehouse_in_Redshift/README.md

 * **dwh.cfg** - configuration file, containing the information needed to connect a Redshift cluster as well as access public S3 bucket.

 # Installations
-In order to run this project following python libraries are needed: psycopg2, pandas.
+In order to run this project following python libraries are needed: psycopg2, configparser.
 To run it first start Redshift Cluster, add all necessary information into "dwh.cfg" file, start "create_tables.py", this creates defined database and tables.
 And then run "etl.py" that fills the tables with data.

 ### Acknowledgements
 This project is a part of Udacity "Data Engineering" Nanodegree